Ephibbs/train-chimp/README.md

-# 🐵 TrainChimp: The Open-Source No-Code AI Fine-Tuning Tool
+# 🐵 TrainChimp: The No-Code AI Fine-Tuning Tool

-TrainChimp is an open-source tool designed to streamline your entire generative AI lifecycle, from fine-tuning to scalable inference in a no-code way.
+TrainChimp is an open-source local tool designed to streamline your entire generative AI lifecycle, from fine-tuning to scalable inference in a no-code way.

 ## 📌 Overview of TrainChimp